 DUI – Driving with a blood alcohol concentration greater than .08 A.R.S.
 28-1381A2

 Mr. B.A. was in Old Town Scottsdale celebrating passing a professional exam when he was locked out of his friend’s apartment.
-Mr. B.A. and his friend had been drinking heavily and his friend unfortunately called police because B.A. was banging on the apartment door.
-When officers arrived Mr. B.A. was found sitting in the drivers seat of his car, the car was on, the AC running and the car was in park.
-Read More
+Mr. B.A. and his friend had been drinking heavily and his friend, unfortunately, called the police because B.A. was banging on the apartment door.
+When officers arrived Mr. B.A. was found sitting in the driver’s seat of his car, the car was on, the AC was running, and the car was in park.

 Regardless, the aggressive Scottsdale Police arrested Mr. B.A. after he voluntarily did field tests and he admitted to drinking heavily.
 Mr. B.A. was arrested under the theory that he was in actual physical control (APC) of the car even though there was no actual driving.
 He was also charged with disturbing the peace.

-At trial the State presented a case that because Mr. B.A. had a BAC of .204 and was seated in a running car’s driver’s seat that he was guilty of DUI.
-At trial Mr. B.A. testified and subpoenaed his friend to testify, the same friend that called the cops.
-After two days of testimony, strong cross examination, and a body camera video that showed Mr. B.A. in the car, but also his phone charger and cigarette lighter, the jury found Mr. B.A. not guilty of all DUI charges.
+At trial, the State presented a case that because Mr. B.A. had a BAC of .204 and was seated in a running car’s driver’s seat that he was guilty of super extreme DUI.
+At trial, Mr. B.A. testified and subpoenaed his friend to testify, the same friend that called the cops.
+After two days of testimony, a strong cross-examination, and a body camera video that showed Mr. B.A. in the car, but also his phone charger and cigarette lighter, the jury found Mr. B.A. not guilty of all DUI charges.
 The judge later found B.A. guilty of disturbing the peace, but 180 days of jail was avoided on the second offense Super Extreme DUI acquittal.

 NOT GUILTY ALL CHARGES DUI BAC OVER .08 AND DUI IMPAIRED